veysiadn/IgHEtherCATImplementation/README.md

 ## In menu that will be show up we select;
  Processor type and features -> Preemption Model -> Fully Preemptible Kernel (RT).

- Alternatively you can configure text file.
+ Alternatively you can edit .config file, which includes all settings that you see in menuconfig window.
  When measuring system latency all kernel debug options should be turned off.
 They require much overhead and distort the measurement result.
 Examples for those debug mechanism are:

 DEBUG_PREEMPT